yuno-payments/yuno-docs/docs/Wallets/google-pay/google-pay-direct-integration.md

 next:
   description: ''
 ---

+> ❗️ **SDK Required**
+>
+> Google Pay Direct integration requires using one of Yuno's SDKs (Web, Android, or iOS) for implementation.
+This feature cannot be implemented without an SDK integration.

 This page provides instructions for connecting and offering Google Pay™ as a payment option to your customers using the Direct integration.

 ## Requirements